 Mutual Combat Argument

 In most abusive relationships, the actual physical abuse comes from both parties.
 For this reason, mutual combat situations in domestic violence incidents happen every day.
+Mutual combat occurs when neither party can be legally considered the actual aggressor, and both parties to the altercation contributed about equally to initiating physical force and mutually attempting to assault one another.

 Mutual combat occurs when:

-- neither party can be legally considered the actual aggressor, and;
+- Neither party can be legally considered the actual aggressor, and;

-- both parties to the altercation contributed about equally to;
+- Both parties to the altercation contributed about equally to,

-- initiating physical force and mutually attempting to assault one another.
+- Initiating physical force and mutually attempting to assault one another.

+In this type of domestic violence scenario, both people are both victim and perpetrator.
 This means neither person in an actual mutual combat situation should be charged with domestic violence.
 However, they could be found guilty of other California crimes, such as:

 - Penal Code 415 PC – disturbing the peace